 Employees will be granted necessary paid time off when summoned for jury or witness duty.
 It is the employee's responsibility to provide their manager with a copy of the notice at least seven days prior to the court date.
 The employee will receive their normal straight time pay, for the duration of their jury service.
-Employees who exhaust paid jury or witness duty leave, will receive unpaid time off, unless the employee chooses to use accrued vacation or personal time.
 In cases where jury or witness duty does not require a full day, employees are expected to spend as much time as possible on their regular duties at the Library.
 Employees who are "on call" for jury or witness duty must report to work if not required to serve that day.
 Employees requesting and/or returning from jury or witness duty leave may be required to provide verification of service.